Since 2017

 Step 12

-13. After the second setting period, take the aspic out of the refrigerator and pour over the remaining gelatin broth to fill the dish completely.
-Place the dish back in the refrigerator for two to two and a half hours, or until fully set.
-Aspic of pork tongue with gelatin can be prepared the day before the celebration, freeing up time on the actual festive day.
-Bon appetit!
+13. After a while, take out the aspic and pour in the remaining broth.
+Put the dish in the refrigerator for 2–2.5 hours or until completely set.
+Aspic of pork tongue with gelatin can be made the day before the celebration – this lets you spend more time with your guests on the festive day.

 Step 13